ConnectedLib/course-in-a-box/modules/capacity/_posts/2002-01-01-troubleshooting-capacity.md

 * Provide volunteer rewards.
 Rewards can be something as simple as a special library tote bag or pin, and can also include awards like “Volunteer of the Month.”
 * Teens who volunteer can be more than just extra hands — make sure their volunteering is a connected learning experience that will help them build community connections and prepare for future opportunities.
 This will make their volunteer impact more powerful for the library as well!

-## Low teen involvement
-What are some ways to increase the turnout of your library’s teens?

-* Outreach and more outreach.
-Visit teens at schools, after school clubs, and the skatepark to get to know them and pass out information about library programs and resources.
-Consider hosting events at these locations where teens spend their time.
-* Form a teen advisory council.
-Knowing what teens want in terms of materials and programs, in their own words, is key to bringing teens into the library.
-* Create a space just for teens.
-If teens have their own space in the library to collaborate and interact in, they are more likely to feel welcome in the library.